A ‘Buy Before You Sell’ Bridge Loan in Arkansas Unlocks Your Home Equity

 In Arkansas, the availability of bridge loan providers may be limited due to the specialized underwriting these loans require.
 However, there are several sources you can explore:

-• Your mortgage lender: Often the first stop for inquiring about a bridge loan.
+• Your mortgage lender: This is often the first stop for inquiring about a bridge loan.

-• Local banks: They may offer bridge loans with varying terms.
+• Local banks: They may offer bridge loans with varying terms or products tailored to the local market trends.

 • Credit unions: Known for customer-centric services, they might provide more favorable terms.

-• Hard-money lenders: Useful for quick approvals, though often at higher interest rates.
+• Hard-money lenders: These hard-money lending institutions are useful for quick approvals, though often at higher interest rates.

 • Non-qualified mortgage (non-QM) lenders: They cater to unique or unconventional loan needs.